debugmm/ListenNotificationCenter/README.md

 #ListenNotificationCenter
 1. ListenNotificationCenter combine delegate and NSNotificationCenter, it Provide an APP internal centralized inform management center.
 2. centralized Inform management and debug can be simplified.
+3. ListenNotificationCenter can monitor any messages, but only trigger one proxy implementer. [just multi notification send to single obj.

 #How To Get Started
 1. add ListenNotificationCenter.h,ListenNotificationCenter.m and ListenNotificationCenterDelegate.h files to project.